apache/druid/docs/ingestion/kafka-ingestion.md

 |------------------|-----------|-----------------|-------------|
 |`development`|`wiki-edit`|`1680795276351`|`wiki-edits`|

-### Tuning configuration
+### `tuningConfig`

+Specify tuning properties in a `tuningConfig` object at the top level of an ingestion spec.

-The following table outlines the `tuningConfig` configuration properties specific to Kafka.
+The following table outlines the `tuningConfig` configuration properties specific to Apache Kafka.

-For configuration properties shared across all streaming ingestion methods, refer to [Supervisor tuning configuration](supervisor.md#tuning-configuration).
+For configuration properties shared across all supervisor-led ingestion, refer to [Supervisor `tuningConfig`](supervisor.md#tuningconfig).

 |Property|Type|Description|Required|Default|
 |--------|----|-----------|--------|-------|